miansalman586/passport-immigration-automation/README.md

     *   On the left side of menu expand project and then go to "Python Interpreter" and then on top right side click on "Add"
         ![](https://i.ibb.co/cx5L7GD/3.jpg)

-    *   On the left side menu click on "Conda Environmen" and then click on existing environment and then add "Interpreter" location
+    *   On the left side menu click on "Conda Environmen" and then click on existing environment and then add "Interpreter" location and lick ok
         ![](https://i.ibb.co/ftsQTXK/2.jpg)